 How to direct and drive a horse in a circle

 Correct body position for a horse when longeing

 When and how to change directions

 Joe wants us to realize that this is an exercise not an act; the horse is meant to work and find a purpose in the routine rather than just lope mindlessly in circles.

 As Joe says, "What we’re doing is getting a hold of his feet through the halter and controlling the life in the body."

 Joe Wolter's horsemanship has been shaped over the years by Ray Hunt, whom he worked with for a number of years, and both Bill and Tom Dorrance.
 Today Joe teaches clinics around the world and competes in ranch roping and other events as his clinic schedule allows.
 He and wife Jimmie divide their time between their home place in Aspermont, Texas, and a modest summer facility outside of Ballantine, Montana.
 To learn more, visit www.joewolter.com.

-Download the free Longeing a Horse ebook.
+Submit the form below to download the free Longeing a Horse e-book.

 READ THE LATEST ISSUE

 - The American ingenuity of Nettles Stirrups